broadinstitute/warp/pipelines/skylab/multiome/Multiome.changelog.md

 # 5.3.0
 2024-07-11 (Date of Last Commit)

-* Updated the Multiome.wdl to run on Azure. cloud_provider is a new, required input.
+* Updated the Multiome.wdl to run on Azure; cloud_provider is a new, required input

 # 5.2.0
 2024-07-09 (Date of Last Commit)